d4rm5/d4rm5/README.md

 I'm Dante, aka dantesito or d4rm. 🤠

-I'm a systems engineering student from Argentina and a freak about blockchain, Ethereum, cryptography, and computers in general. 🧑‍💻
+I'm a systems engineering student from Argentina and a passionate enthusiast about blockchain, Ethereum, cryptography, and computers in general. 🧑‍💻

 Currently, I'm learning about smart contracts, cryptography, cybersecurity, and related topics.
 In the past, I learned web and mobile development with a focus on front-end technologies like TypeScript, React, React Native, and Next.js. 🪷